mnemnion/imp/Forge/markdown/Forge/terminal handling.md

 I wrote a little box drawing library and am going to jack it up with simple line drawing and the like.

-I uses the Unicode drawing set, rather than switching to graphics mode.
+It uses the Unicode drawing set, rather than switching to graphics mode.
 This would be a relatively minor rewrite, if anyone out there needs it: all the drawing literals are abstracted behind words, as is the Forth way.

+A frame, proper, is simply a row col x y array.
+There are access words; a frame gets its coordinates when created, and getters and setters are defined.
+The 'pane' of a frame is the part of that frame which is writable.
+In Fabri, these will be types.

+## Printing

+Printing happens into a frame, and expects the frame on top of the counted buffer.

+Right now, it's top-down, left-right.
+We can add right and center versions of that as we go: stacks should be right justified and grow from the bottom, for example.

+We'll eventually add fancy compound words like `size-frame-to-longest-line`, which will take a frame and a counted buffer, return the screen count of the longest line, and resize the cols of the frame accordingly.
+The window manager decides what to do after any frame gets sized.
+We'll also have `size-frame-to-buffer`, which does a rowcol resize in the same fashion.

+We have no window manager yet, but we're almost ready to write one!
+Forge will have multiple windows in a single terminal, so we can pop between entire views.
+Useful when developing another interactive terminal program, among other purposes.
+Forge proper will use one of them; we'll keep the hooks to a minimum.
+Chuck always says you don't need them, I'm starting to get why.

+## Buffer

+I keep talking about a buffer.
+It's specifically a composed view, just a chunk of string that may be fairly rapidly painted into a frame.
+It's not line based, but line movement words will be provided.
+It's not for editing text, it's for displaying composed text.

+We'll be adding input handlers after this.
+That's a separate page.